 What’s better than brunch?
 A boozy brunch of course!
 From Peruvian-style parties to all-you-can-eat sushi, these are the best bottomless brunches in London, all featuring the winning combination of free-flowing bubbles and delicious food.
 Just don’t blame us for the hangover…

 Bōkan 37 is far more swanky than its exterior suggests.
 To get there you have to weave through the not-so-glamorous industrial landscape of Canary Wharf until you reach The Novotel, head through an unassuming door and into a small lift which whisks you up to the 37th floor.
 As soon as you step out, however, you’ll see the magic.
 There are many sky-high restaurants in London, but the vantage point from here is quite different to the city centre spots, with floor-to-ceiling windows offering jaw-dropping 360 panoramas.
 Their bottomless brunch is less eggs and pancakes and more grilled meats, fish and vegetables cooked to perfection.
 Enjoy 1.5 hours of free-flowing prosecco alongside three courses of food to balance things out.
-The stuffed vegetable dish is particularly good, served with crushed basil and crispy courgette, and be sure to save some space for pudding because the apricot tart with mascarpone is heavenly.
+The risotto served with confit heritage aubergine and roasted figs is particularly good – and be sure to save some space for pudding, because the brownie is heavenly.
 After your time is up, head upstairs to the rooftop bar, marvel at the views and try one of their delicious cocktails…if you’re still standing! £37 for three courses, an extra £15 for bottomless prosecco.

 As bottomless brunches go, Daisy Green’s is a rather classy affair.
 The Australian-inspired restaurant group has multiple branches across London, including a new opening in Mayfair, Ziggy Green – all with pretty interiors and beautifully-presented food.
-Bottomless brunches are available at select locations, including the original in Marylebone (Daisy Green) and Beany Green in Little Venice.
+Bottomless brunches are available at select locations, including the original in Marylebone (Daisy Green), Beany Green in Little Venice and Scarlett Green in Soho.
 Booze offerings stretch further than just prosecco here – you also get unlimited mimosas, coffee and smoothies.
 They’re generous on the food too: the all-inclusive £39.50 bottomless brunch deal includes one cold and one hot dish, and portions are big.
 From the cold section, go for their famous banana bread sandwich, served with mascarpone and fresh berries.
 Hot highlights include The Bondi, a healthy version of the Full English, and their broccoli and corn fritters, served with avocado and chilli pesto.
 You can book for up to 24 people, so it’s ideal for big celebrations with the gang. £39.50pp including bottomless drinks for two hours and two dishes.

 Over the past couple of years Megan’s has established itself as the spot for bottomless brunch in the south west.
 It has expanded from having just one London location to five, with their signature flower-adorned ceilings popping up in trendy areas like Balham and Clapham – with another soon to open in Wimbledon.
 All branches offer bottomless brunch, with a choice of unlimited prosecco, Pimm’s or Bloody Mary’s.
 Get merry as you tuck into dishes like the veggie brunch: egg, halloumi, smashed avocado, shakshouka and toast, or the baked courgette and feta rosti.
 If all that fizz has increased your appetite, don’t shy away from ordering a brunch pudding – the half baked cookie dough with Nutella, pistachios and ice cream is the stuff of dreams.
 Available Saturdays and Sundays, £18pp for 90 minutes of unlimited drinks when ordering a main meal.